Gensee Crate Coding-agent runtime defense

 03 · Sidecar

-Runs beside the agents teams already use.
+Runs beside the coding agents teams already use.

 Distributed Gensee Crate setup with developer laptops running AI Agent and Crate Sidecar, connected to an MCP Skills Harness Gateway, Company Policy, and Gensee Dashboard